 People that use the hormone "epinephrine" quite frequently, eventually will become imbalanced and the adrenal medulla will become exhausted.

 • Cortisol - gives you more appetite, moderates inflammation and immune responses throughout the body and increases your energy levels.

-Today you can find synthetic versions of cortisol that are prescribed to give the person more energy, but the side effects of adrenal support occur when your levels of cortisol become too high or too low.
+Today you can find synthetic versions of cortisol that are prescribed to give the person more energy, but the side effects of adrenal support occur when your cortisol levels become too high or too low.

 Side effects of synthetic adrenal support that you may experience: